GALAHAD SBLS package#

 parametric real type T#

-Below, the symbol T refers to a parametric real type that may be Float32 (single precision) or Float64 (double precision).
-Calable functions as described are with T as Float64, but variants (with the additional suffix _s, e.g., sbls_initialize_s) are available with T as Float32.
+Below, the symbol T refers to a parametric real type that may be Float32 (single precision), Float64 (double precision) or, if supported, Float128 (quadruple precision).

 callable functions#

-function sbls_initialize(data, control, status)
+function sbls_initialize(T, data, control, status)

 Set default control values and initialize private data